 Under the knife…

 "Six years ago, I lost a lot of weight, four-and-a-half stone, which left me with excess skin on my breasts.
 I had a breast lift (mastopexy).
-I’m still really happy with it.
+I'm still am really happy with the result and will consider repeating the procedure when I need to.
+Last year I also had a correction of flat nipples - they weren’t inverted but were flat, and it bothered me.
+It’s an easy procedure under local anaesthetic."

 Treatments I’d really love to try…